-In preparing the syndicate underwriting year accounts, the managing agent is required to:
+In preparing the run-off underwriting accounts, the managing agent is required to:

-- select suitable accounting policies, which are applied consistently and where there are items which affect more than one year of account, ensure a treatment which is equitable as between the members of the syndicate affected.
-In particular, the amount charged by way of premium in respect of the reinsurance to close shall, where the reinsuring members and reinsured members are members of the same syndicate for different years of account, be equitable as between them, having regard to the nature and amount of the liabilities reinsured; - take into account all income and charges relating to a closed year of account without regard to the date of receipt or payment; - make judgments and estimates that are reasonable and prudent; and - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the underwriting year accounts.
+- select suitable accounting policies which are applied consistently and where there are items which affect more than one year of account, ensure a treatment which is equitable as between members of the syndicate affected.
+In particular, the amount charged by way of premium in respect of the reinsurance to close shall, where the reinsuring members and reinsured members are members of the same syndicate for different years of account, be equitable as between them, having regard to the nature and amount of the liabilities reinsured; - take into account all income and charges relating to a run-off year of account without regard to the date of receipt or payment; - make judgments and estimates that are reasonable and prudent; and - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the notes to the underwriting year accounts.

-The managing agent is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the syndicate and enable it to ensure that the syndicate underwriting year accounts comply with the 2008 Regulations and the Lloyd's Syndicate Accounting Byelaw (No 8 of 2005).
+The managing agent is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the syndicate and enable it to ensure that the syndicate underwriting year accounts comply with the Lloyd's Syndicate Accounting Byelaw (No.8 of 2005).
 It is also responsible for safeguarding the assets of the syndicate and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Independent Auditors' Report to the Members of Syndicate 2121 - 2017 closed year of account
+Independent Auditors' Report to the Members of Syndicate 2121 - 2018 run-off year of account

-Report on the syndicate underwriting year accounts
+Report on the audit of the syndicate underwriting year financial statements